m-delfino/influenzanet-setup-guide/installation/1-repository-creation.md

 # Creating the repositories

-To begin with, it is advisable to set up an institution account on Github ideally with the country of deployment in mind.
+To begin with, it is advisable to set up an institution account on GitHub ideally with the country of deployment in mind.
 For example: `Influenzanet-IT`.

 ##  Influenzanet